Durango Bill's

 = COMBIN(52,5)

-the total possible lowball Poker hands.
-A Poker hand consists of 5
+determine the total possible lowball Poker hands.
+A Poker hand

-cards randomly drawn from a deck of 52 cards.
-Thus, the number of
+consists of 5 cards randomly drawn from a deck of 52 cards.
+Thus,

-“Number of Combinations” we divide by this number to get
+of the above “Number of Combinations” we divide by this number to

 For the best possible hand, the highest rank is a

-remaining lower ranks (Ace, Two, Three, Four).
-The only way to do this
+lower ranks (Ace, Two, Three, Four).
+The only way to do this is to

+suits.
 (Clubs, Diamonds, Hearts, Spades.)
-The total suit combinations for the
+The total suit

-select the other 4 ranks from the available 5 lower ranks.
-The 5 lower
+other 4 ranks from the available 5 lower ranks.
+The 5 lower ranks

-ranks are of course Ace, Two, Three, Four, Five.
-The number of ways
+are of course Ace, Two, Three, Four, Five.
+The number of ways that

 that are available.)
 Finally we multiply the 5 possible rank